klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     /bin/rm -f select_gpu_$SLURM_JOB_ID echo_dev_$SLURM_JOB_ID
     ```

     The changes that were required are only minimal.
-We now assign 2 GPUs to `ROCR_VISIBLE_DEVICSES` which
+We now assign 2 GPUs to `ROCR_VISIBLE_DEVICES` which
     is easily done with some bash arithmetic.